 - Add water: You always want to start with 1 cup cold thin liquid like water or broth when cooking in Instant Pot.
 Don’t add warm water because it will skew the cook time and your chicken will come out undercooked.

 - Add chicken: When cooking frozen chicken breasts, it is very important to make sure each breast is separated.
 If you add a blob of frozen breasts, you will end up with raw meat inside and overcooked chicken outside.
-Place chicken in a single layer.
+Place chicken breasts in Instant Pot in a single layer.

 - Season it: You won’t be able to rub spices or sear frozen chicken, so just sprinkle seasonings on top.